lsulibraries/ldl_content_management_docs/public_docs/search_essentials.md

 Use an asterisk __*__ as a wildcard to stand in for one or more letters or numbers.

-* This strategy is useful for variant spellings or word endings, uncertain spelling
+* This strategy is useful for variant spellings or word endings, uncertain spelling, or flexible queries.

 #### Empty search: